 In June 2009, Denis Mangen had an abnormal colonoscopy, followed by a PET scan.
 The results weren’t encouraging: two tumors, 10 spots on his liver, equaling inoperable cancer.
 A friend and colleague introduced Denis to John Walker, an empathetic friend who was going through the same thing.
 John suggested Denis talk to doctors at the OSUCCC – James.

-At John’s suggestion, Denis met with Tanios Bekaii-Saab, MD, at the OSUCCC – James.
-“I was given two years, plus or minus [before meeting Dr. Saab].
-Dr. Saab told me he could get me five to seven.
-He’s a remarkable man.”
+At John’s suggestion, Denis met with a physician at the OSUCCC – James.
+“I was given two years, plus or minus [before meeting his physician at The James]."
+At The James, he was told five to seven.

 Denis had colon cancer in December 2009 and liver surgery seven months later, in July 2010.
 In December 2012, he had another liver surgery.